thermalogic/Practices/P3/README.md

      |
      │── makefile: building the executable file with source code of MONTE CARLO π │
-     │── makefile-dll.mk: building the shared library of MONTE CARLO π │
+     │── makedll.mk: building the shared library of MONTE CARLO π │
-     │── makefile-exe.mk: building the executable caller of the shared library of MONTE CARLO π │
+     │── makeexe.mk: building the executable caller of the shared library of MONTE CARLO π │
      |── demo.c the example in C
      │